jakub-podolak/AdversarialGenAIDetector/README.md

 ```

+# 3. Demo notebook

+Under `RADAR/demo.ipynb`, you can find a brief demonstration on how to use all the models, as well as how to perform the interpretability experiments using the `transformers-interpret library`.

 # 3. Evaluate the models

-To run the augmentations analysis, please refer to `test_models-JT.ipynb`
+To run the augmentations analysis, please refer to `test_models-JT.ipynb`.